Jacket and trouser DOLCE & GABBANA, t-shirt FAIR HARBOR, boots QUE SHELBY.

 Total look CALVIN LOU.

 Owen Teague has starred in many hits, sharing the screen with the likes of Whoopi Goldberg, Chole Sevigny, Samuel L. Jackson, and more.
-And this year, Owen is starring alongside Winona Ryder and Dermot Mulroney in the mystery thriller Gone In The Night and the drama To Leslie, now streaming on your home devices.
-In addition, Owen will also be starring as the lead role in the next installment of the Planet Of The Apes, currently being filmed in Australia.
+This year, Owen is starring alongside Winona Ryder and Dermot Mulroney in the mystery thriller Gone In The Night and the drama To Leslie, which are now streaming on your home devices.
+In addition, Owen will also be starring in the lead role in the next installment of Planet Of The Apes, which is currently being filmed in Australia.

 We met with Owen via Zoom in Australia while filming Planet of the Apes to discuss his list of achievements as a young Hollywood rising star and his initiatives to bring environmental issue awareness.